nikogura/nikogura.com/NikOguraResume.md

 *Components:* **Kubernetes**, **Go**, **ElasticSearch**, **Logstash**, **Kibana**, **Fluent-Bit**, **Hashicorp Vault**, **Prometheus**, **Grafana**, **AlertManager**.

-#### Scribd's SIEM System
+## Scribd's SIEM System
 Scribd's world-wide footprint creates interesting challenges from a monitoring and abuse standpoint.
 Merely being able to see what's going on is a challenge.
 There's so much data coming in that 'spinner disks' can't keep up with it and start smoking the moment you turn the system on.
 I had to write code that could receive, process, correlate, and consume information for processing.
-With it we discovered all sorts of interesting things- better insights into how our legitimate users were using the product, and also the bad actors and their botnets.
+With it we discovered all sorts of interesting things - better insights into how our legitimate users were using the product, and also the bad actors and their botnets.

 It's all available in a self service fashion that allows anyone in the company to answer for themselves the question "What's going on?".

 *Components:* **Go**, **ElasticSearch**, **Logstash**, **Kibana**, **ElasticBeats**, **Syslog**

-#### Scribd's Managed Secrets System
+## Scribd's Managed Secrets System
 Imagine a YAML interface simplifying Hashicorp Vault.

 Define your secrets- what they look like, and how to generate them.
 The system takes care of the rest.